 mold inspection

-Regular home inspections are vital in spotting mold before it becomes a bigger issue.
+Regular home inspections are vital in spotting mold problems before they become bigger.
 Look for signs of mold around metal surfaces, particularly in areas with high moisture exposure, such as kitchens, bathrooms, and basements.
 Visible mold growth can appear as black, green, or white patches.
 Early detection allows you to eliminate mold before it spreads to larger areas.
 If you notice any signs of mold, clean it immediately with appropriate cleaning solutions.
 Regular mold inspections should be scheduled, especially in areas where mold is more likely to develop, like damp basements or near leaking windows.

 Seal Windows and Doors